This Financial Expert (and Dad) Shares His 2 Cents on Father’s Day Spending

 The National Retail Federation predicts the average person celebrating Father’s Day this year will spend an all-time high of $138.97, up from last year’s $132.82.
 However, Travis Sickle, president of Sickle Hunter Financial Advisors and a father of three, said consumerism shouldn’t be the main focus of this holiday.

 Homemade Gifts Carry the Most Value

 Sickle, a resident of Tampa, Florida, said he most treasures the cards his children make for him for Father’s Day.

 “They end up on my wall at the office,” he said.
 “That’s actually what I ask for every year.”

 Homemade gifts and cards are also more economical than those bought at a store, he added.

-Sickle is the father of 3-year-old twins, Lexie and Cody, and a 1-year-old daughter Callie.
+Sickle is the father of three young children, Lexie, Cody and Callie..
 His family’s Father’s Day traditions are pretty low key.

 “We do a breakfast-in-bed kind of a thing, or we just go to a park,” he said.
 “We like to keep the costs low, because I think that time spent with your family is really just better than getting something wrapped [as] a present.”

 Sickle said he tries to instill some financial concepts in his children even though they’re young.